OSU-BMBL/ssread/static/docs/faq.md

 [[toc]]

-# FAQ
+## FAQ

 This list of questions is not exhaustive.
 If you have any other questions please email any authors on the [Contact](https://bmbls.bmi.osumc.edu/scread/help/contact) page.

+## How to cite scREAD?

+Jiang, Jing, Cankun Wang, Ren Qi, Hongjun Fu, and Qin Ma.
+“ScREAD: A Single-Cell RNA-Seq Database for Alzheimer’s Disease.”
+IScience 23, no. 11 (November 20, 2020): 101769. https://doi.org/10.1016/j.isci.2020.101769.

-# What is Alzheimer's disease?
+## What is Alzheimer's disease?
 Alzheimer's disease (AD) is the most common cause of dementia, accounting for an estimated 60% to 80% of cases.
 Currently, there are an estimated 5.8 million Americans age 65 or older suffering from AD.
 Difficulty in remembering recent conversations, names, or events is often an early clinical symptom.
 The hallmark pathologies of Alzheimer’s disease are the accumulation of the protein fragment beta-amyloid (plaques) outside neurons in the brain and twisted strands of the protein tau (tangles) inside neurons.
 These changes are accompanied by the death of neurons and damage to brain tissue.
 Alzheimer's is a slowly progressive brain disease that begins many years before symptoms emerge.
 Unfortunately, there are no effective therapeutics for the prevention and treatment of the disease. ([2020 Alzheimer’s Disease Facts and Figures](https://alz-journals.onlinelibrary.wiley.com/doi/full/10.1002/alz.12068))

-# What is single-cell RNA sequencing?
+## What is single-cell RNA sequencing?
 Single-cell RNA sequencing (scRNA-Seq) examines the dynamic transcriptomic profile of individual cells with next-generation sequencing technologies, and hence provide a higher resolution of cellular differences and a better understanding of the function of an individual cell in the context of its microenvironment.
 The scRNA-Seq can reveal complex and rare cell populations, uncover regulatory relationships between genes, and track the trajectories of distinct cell lineages in development.
 The scRNA-Seq is becoming widely used across biological disciplines including neuroscience.
 More recently, scRNA-Seq has been used in the field of AD and significantly improves our understanding of the pathogenesis of AD at the single-cell level.

-# What is scREAD?
+## What is scREAD?
 scREAD (**s**ingle-**c**ell **R**NA-S**e**q database for **A**lzheimer's **D**isease), as far as we know, is the first database dedicated to the management of all existing scRNA-Seq and single-nucleus RNA-sequencing (snRNA-Seq) datasets from human postmortem brain tissue with AD and mouse models with AD pathology.
 By manually curating 15 AD-related studies, six scRNA-Seq datasets and 11 snRNA-Seq datasets were retrieved with the following factors well-annotated, i.e., organism, gender, brain region, disease/control, and age information. scREAD re-defines the 17 scRNA-Seq & snRNA-Seq datasets into 73 datasets (in total 713,640 cells and nine cell types), each of which corresponds to a specific organism (human or mouse), gender (male or female), brain region (entorhinal cortex, prefrontal cortex, superior frontal gyrus, cortex, cerebellum, cerebral cortex, or hippocampus), disease or control, and age stage (seven months, 15 months, or 20 months for mice, and 50-100+ years old for human).
 These datasets have been published and freely accessible in the public domain as of September 22nd, 2020.
 Furthermore, scREAD provides comprehensive analysis results and interactive visualizations based on all the collected AD datasets.
 Moreover, scREAD allows users to submit a new dataset to reproduce all the analyses results showcased in scREAD in support of their AD research.
 It is freely and openly accessible to all users with no login or registration required and no password-protected.

-# Which browsers are supported?
+## Which browsers are supported?
 The browsers that scREAD supported are Google Chrome, Safari, and Firefox.
 The scREAD is not supported by the Internet Explorer browser.

-# Which species are covered in scREAD?
+## Which species are covered in scREAD?
 Human and Mouse.

-# Which brain regions are covered in scREAD?
+## Which brain regions are covered in scREAD?
 For the human species, the scREAD covers four regions.
 For mouse species, the scREAD covers six regions.
 The detailed information is shown in the following table:

 | Species | Region                 | Brodmann area |